University Catalog

 Theoretical understandings and practical applications of various characterization techniques to materials analysis, ranging from x-rays and electron diffraction, x-ray spectroscopy, and surface topography, are discussed.
 Practice of these techniques in lab class typically includes SEM spectroscopy, powder diffraction, Laue diffraction, and the double crystal x-ray diffraction.

 MSE 5305.
-SOLID STATE PHYSICS AND THERMODYNAMICS OF MATERIALS.
+PHYSICS AND THERMODYNAMICS OF MATERIALS.
 3 Hours.

 MSE 5312.
 MECHANICAL BEHAVIOR OF MATERIALS.
 3 Hours.